 The PG Cert In General Practice Nursing is a fantastic opportunity for health care professionals to up skill and provides a pathway into the developing course portfolio within the School of Social Science at BGU which reflects current and future needs of the health and social care sector.

-Other current courses include Master's in Health & Social Care Leadership, Primary & Community Care and Mental Health, Wellbeing & Resilience.
+Other current courses include Master's in Health & Social Care Leadership and Primary & Community Care.
 To find out how these courses can help develop your healthcare skills visit our website or contact our Enquiries Team.